80 Reasons Why I Love Classic Films (Part IV)

 63. Audrey Hepburn getting her hair cut in Roman Holiday (1953).
 Cute as a button.

 65. Marlon Brando's «I coulda had class...» speech in On the Waterfront (1954).
 You don't understand!
-He coulda had class, he coulda been a contender, he coulda been somebody.
+He coulda had class, he coulda been a contender, he coulda been somebody!

 66. Lucille Ball trying to make dinner in a moving trailer in The Long, Long Trailer (1954).
 What that a salad she was making?
-If so, who puts raw eggs on a salad!?
+If so, who on Earth puts raw eggs on a salad!?

 67. James Dean laughing in East of Eden (1955).
-Could he be any cuter?
+I mean, honestly, could he be any cuter?

 69. Ernest Borgnine's speech at the end of Marty (1955).
 His friends don't like her, his mother don't like her.
 Well, he likes her, and that's all that matters.

 70. James Dean laughing like a crazy man after striking oil on Giant (1956).
 He's a rich 'un.
 He's a rich boy.
 He's gonna have more money than all of them stinkin' sons of...
-Benedicts.
+Benedicts!

 71. Dolores Gray dumping a plate of ravioli on Gregory Peck's lap in Designing Woman (1957).
 She wasted a perfectly good meal, but he sort of, kind of deserved it.